michaelmosmann/silk/index.md

 techniques to modularise and configure your programs without conditional declarations.
 Together with Silk's immutability this brings a functional nature to it wherein the sequence of declarations becomes irrelevant!

-Most of all Silk aims to allow easy long term development that comes with no surprises so it vehemently avoids any kind of _magic_ and guides you with helpful error messages.
+Most of all Silk aims to allow easy long term development that comes with no surprises so it vehemently avoids any kind of _\*magic\*_ and guides you with helpful error messages.
 Above all it allows to consider small components separately whereby even large, highly configurable systems become manageable without pain.

 The absence of any further runtime dependencies and its slim footprint of 120K makes Silk a fine choice for small projects although at heart Silk is a graceful mighty butterfly waiting to breathe life into huge applications.

-With its revolutionary service concept Silk simplifies to decouple your application and allows a cross-functional programming without the pixie dust of meta programming approaches.
+Through its revolutionary service concept Silk decouples your application and prevents dependency cycles by concept.
+Further it allows to tackle cross-functional concerns without pure Java free of meta programming approaches.

+<h2 class="home">Highlights</h2>

-### Highlights
+### Pure Java

-soon...
+### Application code stays independent
+### Sequence of declaration is irrelevant
+### No dependency cycles by concept with services